 The hub-style is a premium upgrade of the pop-up.
 You should leave these feature-rich concealments in place for the whole season.
 They have heavy frames and high-quality fabrics to better protect and hide the hunter.
 They are the least portable option available.
-It’s typically more expensive than pop-ups thanks to its high-grade materials.
+It’s typically a more expensive model than pop-ups thanks to its high-grade materials.

 The design you purchase influences how easily you move.
-That said, each type still has variants that are more or less portable.
+That said, each type still has variants that make for better or worse portable hunting.

 Some hub-style options come with hard walls.
-These are excellent permanent fixtures that will protect you from wind and rain while insulating you far better.
+These are excellent permanent fixtures that will protect you from windy conditions and rain while insulating you far better.
 You don’t want to set these up for each hunt, though.
 You might change them every season or even leave them permanently.

 Ease of Setup

 The best hunting blinds are super easy to set up these days.
 Check this out:

 When you’re on a day hunt with an open or pop-up blind, you don’t want to spend time setting up or packing up.
 You want to spend the most time on your hunting.
 In the reviews below, I’ve stated how easy setup is for each one.
 You can also check reviews from other buyers to make sure there’s nothing out of the ordinary.

 Ease of Transportation

 Weight is an essential factor in portability.
 Lightweight materials may make the blind more comfortable to transport.
 They are sometimes (not always!) more prone to damage, though.
 Look for light fabrics and hubs that don’t compromise on material quality.

 Remember that large blinds have a large frame.
 That makes it considerably heavier.

 Also, lightweight designs will often sacrifice stability.
 They can be blown away by the wind.
 Take care to stake them well to the ground.

 If you’re looking for one that is portable yet high-quality, I recommend the high-quality yet reasonably priced Care Taker from Ameristep.

 Taking a seat